-There is no power behind those statements.
-There’s no credibility, no social proof.
+There is no power behind them.

 The key is proof.

-Providing a glossy with all the specs of your last project doesn’t cut it.
+Providing a glossy with all the specs of your last project as proof doesn’t cut it.
 Most solar case studies are written by installers in the language of their industry.
 Only other installers and solar enthusiasts understand the technical terms.

 A solar case study should inspire your potential customer to pick up the phone and call you.

-A grandmother in New York who’s beginning to research can’t compare your project overview to the benefits she’s hoping to see on her own roof.
+Here’s an example: A grandmother in New York who’s beginning to research can’t compare your project overview to the benefits she’s hoping to see on her own roof.

 She wants to hear from your customers.